Welcome to the 3rd International Workshop on Multimedia Privacy and Security (MPS 2020)

-We are pleased to announce that the 2nd International Workshop on Multimedia Privacy and Security has been accepted for co-location with CCS 2018 in Toronto, Canada.
-MPS 2018 will be held on 15 October, 2018 as a Pre-Conference Workshop.
-Our call for papers is up and submissions are due by
+We are pleased to announce that the 3rd International Workshop on Multimedia Privacy and Security will be co-located with ESORICS 2020.
+MPS 2020 will be held on September 18, 2020.
+Our Call for Papers is available and submissions are due by July 3, 2020.

 - In order to ensure global accessibility, we are moving the MPS 2020 website to https://sites.dartmouth.edu/mps-workshop/.
 Visit us there for further updates.